 Stan Kroenke (Arsenal, Colorado Rapids)

-Stan Kroenke currently is the main shareholder of Arsenal and is close to acquiring 100% ownership of the England club.
+Stan Kroenke currently is the main shareholder of Arsenal.

 Nasser Al-Khelaifi (PSG)